bertolini10/xhabour-REST/README.md

 # xhabour-REST
-Consuming a rest web-service with xharbour
+Consuming a rest API with xharbour using CoreVM Application Server 4.2 / MSVC - Build 000554 Win32 (L)